dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

 		URL of the virtual server that services the application you are testing.

 For this lab take the defaults for the rest of the prompts (See Appendix A for an explanation of the other features).
 If you want to see the configuration file, it can be found here: /home/f5student/.local/lib/python2.7/site-packages/f5_waf_tester/config/config.json
-You can also see the config file by typing:
+You can see the config file by typing:

 .. code-block:: bash